Ultrasonography of chronic venous insufficiency of the legs: Great saphenous vein

-Some authors describe one more compartment N4, containing collaterals which form a bypass between two distinct points of the same vein.
+Some authors describe one more compartment, N4, containing collaterals which form a bypass between two distinct points of the same vein.

-This compartmentalization is useful in an ultrasonographic examination because it makes systematization, mapping execution, and any surgery strategic, easier.
+This compartmentalization is useful in an ultrasonographic examination because it makes systematization, mapping execution, and any surgical strategizing easier.

 Being protected between two fasciae, the superficial veins belonging to compartment N3 very rarely become sinuous.
-So that when a sinuous vein is detected, the sonographer will suspect that it is a tributary.
+Thus, when a sinuous vein is detected, the sonographer will suspect that it is a tributary.

-The sapheno-femoral junction is tested by the Valsalva maneuver with the use of color Doppler being helpful at this stage.
+The sapheno-femoral junction is tested by the Valsalva maneuver, with the use of color Doppler being helpful at this stage.

 The wall thickness of the vein is significantly increased in venous reflux, being approximately 0.58 mm in venous reflux, compared to up to 0.45 mm normally.

 Accessory saphenous vein

 The accessory saphenous vein (ASV), either anterior or posterior, is an important GSV collateral frequently responsible for varicose veins located on the anterior and lateral aspect of the thigh.